mnotgod96/AppAgent/README.md

 The configuration process for Figma is similar to that for Android.
 Refer to the Android guide above for the general process.

 For Figma, you need to input the values you obtained in the Prerequisites step.
 Enter the personal access token you generated in Figma into the `FIGMA_ACCESS_TOKEN` field.
-If you set a password for your Figma prototype, enter it into the `FIGMA_PROTOTYPE_PASSWORD` field.

 #### 🔍 Step 3.
 Exploration Phase

 In the Figma version of AppAgent, we provide Option 3: Autonomous Exploration for Figma prototypes.
 The basic operation is similar to the Android version, with the main difference being that the Figma prototype is launched in a separate auto-adjusting web browser for operation.

 #### Option 3: Figma Prototype Autonomous Exploration <a name="figma-autonomous-exploration"></a>